-As for John Fowles, I have always loved The French Lieutenant’s Woman, and Tom-All-Alone’s doffs its cap to that great book, most obviously in the way I sometimes step out of the text and talk directly to my reader about things they and I know, but the characters cannot possibly understand.
+As for John Fowles, I have always loved The French Lieutenant’s Woman, and The Man in Black doffs its cap to that great book, most obviously in the way I sometimes step out of the text and talk directly to my reader about things they and I know, but the characters cannot possibly understand.
 Like, for example, the real nature of the illness that afflicts Charles’ great-uncle and mentor, old Maddox, the former Regency thief taker.

 The Soane Museum provides a fabulously sinister location and an apt metaphor for the machinations of its fictional creator, Tulkinghorn.
 How much do we know about the motives and aspirations of its real founder?

-Tom-All-Alones is hugely ambitious, in which you have to inhabit – though not exclusively – another’s voice.
-It was preceded by a re-imagining of Jane Austen, Murder at Mansfield Park.
+The Man in Black is hugely ambitious, in which you have to inhabit – though not exclusively – another’s voice.
+It was preceded by a re-imagining of Jane Austen, The Mansfield Park Murder.
 Will your next novel tackle a different classic author or are you tempted to write in the contemporary voice of Lynn Shepherd?